Category: Social Media

 Deirdre Breakenridge, author of “Social Media and Public Relations: Eight New Practices for the PR Professional,” discusses how the use of technology and communications together raise the profile of public relations in the eyes of executives and the public, moving PR from tactics to strategy.
 With a focus on integrating technology into PR planning, today’s communicator is able to capture deeper engagement and greater communications impact with the public.
 Public relations professionals will learn new practices and be actively involved in social media as:

 Deirdre Breakenridge, CEO, Pure Performance Communications

 A veteran in public relations and marketing, Breakenridge has counseled senior-level executives at companies including the Academy of Nutrition and Dietetics, Empire Today, Hershey’s, JVC, Kraft and the World Bank.
 Breakenridge is the author of five Financial Times books.
-Her most recent book, “Social Media and Public Relations: Eight New Practices for the PR Professional,” was published in May 2012 and is available in print and all digital formats.
-Her other books include, “Putting the Public Back in Public Relations,” “PR 2.0, New Media, New Tools, New Audiences,” “The New PR Toolkit” and “Cyberbranding: Brand Building in the Digital Economy.”
+Her most recent book, “Social Media and Public Relations: Eight New Practices for the PR Professional,” was published in May 2012, and is available in print and all digital formats.
+Her other books include, “Putting the Public Back in Public Relations: How Social Media Is Reinventing the Aging Business of PR,” “PR 2.0: New Media, New Tools, New Audiences,” “The New PR Toolkit: Strategies for Successful Media Relations” and “Cyberbranding: Brand Building in the Digital Economy.”

 Participants earn 1.0 APR Maintenance Credits for a webinar.
 For more information on Accreditation maintenance, visit http://www.prsa.org/Learning/Accreditation.